JustinQHu/Mblog/content/en/travel/port_dover.md

 [Port Dover](https://en.wikipedia.org/wiki/Port_Dover) is an unincorporated community and former town located in Norfolk County, Ontario, Canada, on the north shore of Lake Erie.

-It has a population of about 8000 peopel, according to the 2021 Census.
+It has a population of about 8000 people, according to the 2021 Census.

 ## General Impressions

 Port Dover is a lovely small beach town.
 The town is quite small, quiet, and beautiful.
 It has a rich history of fishing unsurprisingly, and pottery surprisingly.

-It's about an hour drive from Hamilton.
-It will be a good neighborhood to raise a family.
+It’s about an hour's drive from Hamilton.
+It would be a good neighborhood to raise a family.

-The drive through highway 6 offers a great view to souther Ontario.
+The drive through Highway 6 offers a great view of southern Ontario.

 ## The Beach And Lighthouse

-I visitied Port Dover in a big rainy day,  the view of the lake and beach should be much better in any sunny days.
+I visited Port Dover on a rainy day; the view of the lake and beach should be much better on a sunny day.

 ![Port Dover](/travel/port_dover/port_dover_1.jpeg)